1. An institution must be an educational member of AACSB to apply for accreditation.

 c.
 Further development of the iSER is needed.
 A revise-and-resubmit recommendation is made to the school.

 d.
 The iSER is not accepted, as it is determined that the applicant school will not be able to align itself with the AACSB accreditation standards within the maximum time allowed to complete the initial accreditation process (for business and/or accounting).
 The committee may ask the school to withdraw from the accreditation process.

-12. The visit takes place and the peer review team delivers a visit report to the applicant school, which includes recommendations for accreditation, deferral, or denial of accreditation.
+11. The visit takes place and the peer review team provides a visit report to the applicant school, which includes a recommendation for accreditation, deferral, or denial of accreditation.
 The report and recommendation are forwarded to the IAC or AAC for concurrence.

-13. Recommendations for accreditation or denials of accreditation are ratified by the IAC or AAC.
-Recommendations are forwarded to the AACSB Board of Directors for ratification.
+12. Recommendations for accreditation or denials of accreditation are ratified by the IAC or AAC.
+Recommendations are forwarded to the AACSB board of directors for ratification.